Jellyneo

 When fed, this item may change your pet's gender, turn your pet into a Lenny, Tuskaninny, or Moehog, increase your pet's intelligence, raise your pet's hit points, or cure your pet of any disease.

-Item effects: Perhaps the easiest way someone can con you out of your Neopoints is by convincing you that an item does something wonderful and awesome, when in reality, it doesn't.
-Let's see some examples:
+Perhaps the easiest way someone can con you out of your Neopoints is by convincing you that an item does something wonderful and awesome, when in reality, it doesn't.

 Bag of Broken Neopoints

-TRUE: If you take it to Donny to get it repaired, the most you can get from it is 2,000 NP.
+✔ TRUE: If you take it to the Toy Repair Shop, the most you can get from it is 2,000 NP.

 Bag of Infinite Neggs

-TRUE: Wish sticks are knickknacks that don't do anything.
-The Magic Branch is a Battledome item and not a very good one at that.
+✔ TRUE: Wish sticks are knickknacks that don't do anything.

 Empty Pillow Case

-TRUE: It's just an empty pillow case. :P
+✔ TRUE: It's just an empty pillow case!

 Gift Box

-FALSE: Used to send rare items/contains rare items.
+✘ FALSE: Used to send rare items or contains rare items.

-TRUE: It doesn't contain anything and you can't put anything in it.
-Seasonal Gift Box, on the other hand, can be opened by pets.
+✔ TRUE: It doesn't contain anything and you can't put anything in it!

-FALSE: Can be used to get the Pinatas & Candy! avatar.
+✘ FALSE: Can be used to paint your pets.

-Item/Neopoint borrowing: This is discouraged by the staff who work at Neopets, but sometimes you might find yourself wanting to own an item for only a short period of time (so you can, for example, get an avatar).
-Lenders will ask for collateral, which is items/Neopoints roughly equal to the value of the thing you want to borrow (it should never be way more than what is being borrowed).
+This is discouraged by TNT, but sometimes you might find yourself wanting to own an item for only a short period of time (so you can, for example, get an avatar).
+Lenders will ask for collateral, which is items/Neopoints roughly equal or greater than the value of the thing you want to borrow.
 You get your collateral back when the lender gets their item back.
 Make sure you both agree to the terms of the exchange.

 Be careful when a lender wants you to split your offer.
 The Trading Post has a limit when it comes to the amount of NP you can put on one lot (currently it's 2,000,000 NP).
 If the item you're borrowing is worth more than that, a scammer will try to get you to offer the excess on a cheap item.
 They'll accept this trade but won't accept your other offer on the actual item you're trying to borrow and you end up paying for lousy junk.
 Only offer on the stuff you want to borrow, nothing else.

-Item/Neopoint pooling: This is where a group of users combine their resources in order to buy/obtain something or to get an avatar.
-Unfortunately, scammers have ruined this for everyone else and item/NP pooling is now not allowed, because inevitably, all of those things have to be sent to one person and more often than not, that person just runs off with everything.
+This is where a group of users combine their resources in order to buy/obtain something or to get an avatar.
+Unfortunately, scammers have ruined this for everyone else and item/NP pooling is now not allowed, because inevitably, all of those things have to be sent to one person and often that person just runs off with everything.

-Item duplication: If someone tells you to send them items so they can be duplicated, don't do it!
-There is no magical duplication machine.
-If there's a glitch that creates extras, simply report it to TNT, don't exploit it.
+If someone tells you to send them items so they can be duplicated, don't do it!
+There is no magical duplication machine...and if there is, it's a glitch you should simply report it to TNT rather than exploit.

 Inflating/deflating things falsely and on purpose is considered a scam, though.
 How can you tell the difference?
 Here are some examples:

-- Buying up a lot of items because you think they could increase in value one day
+• Not a Scam: Buying up a lot of items on your own because you think they could increase in value one day.

-- One person (or multiple people working together) buying up an otherwise mundane/stable item, putting them on the Trading Post and saying that they're worth significantly more now (e.g., buying up an 80,000 NP item then saying it's worth 600,000 NP); afterward, offering this falsely inflated item on other trade lots, saying, "Look at the prices, it's really worth this!" and essentially fooling other users into trading
+• Scam!: One person (or multiple people working together) buying up an otherwise mundane/stable item, putting them on the Trading Post and claiming that they're worth significantly more now.

 Another scenario is where someone asks for a paint brush or Hidden Tower item because they got a faerie quest through a random event asking for that.
 Real faerie quests don't ask for rarity 101 or higher items.